 Neck pain and posture

 Research has shown that there is no such thing as wrong posture.
-Sure, an attitude can complaints give to a body part such as the neck.
-We often see these types of complaints in people who do a lot of sedentary work or work a lot with a computer.
+Sure, a posture can complaints give to a body part such as the neck.
+We often see these kinds of complaints in people who do a lot of sedentary work or work a lot with a computer.
 These complaints are not caused by a specific wrong posture.
 But what causes them?

 As just mentioned, we see neck pain in people who do a lot of computer work.
-Often these complaints arise from working in the same posture for a long period of time.
-It is then not specifically the posture that causes the symptoms, but the long period of time in the same posture.
+These complaints often arise from working in the same posture for a long period of time.
+In that case, it is not specifically the posture that causes the complaints, but the prolonged maintenance of this posture.

-My workplace has been modified and yet I have complaints?
+My workplace is adapted and yet I have complaints?

 Tips for changing posture while working